sigsep/open-unmix-paper-joss/paper.md

 ## Design Choices

 The design choices made for _Open-Unmix_ have sought to reach two somewhat contradictory objectives.
-Its first aim is to have state-of-the-art performance, and its second aim is to still be easily understandable so that it can serve as a basis for research to allow improved performance in the future.
+Its first aim is to have state-of-the-art performance, and its second aim is to still be easily understandable, so that it can serve as a basis for research to allow improved performance in the future.
 In the past, many researchers faced difficulties in pre- and post-processing that could be avoided by sharing domain knowledge.
 Our aim was thus to design a system that allows researchers to focus on A) new representations and B) new architectures.

 ### Framework specific vs. framework agnostic

-We choose _PyTorch_ to serve as a reference implementation for this submission due to its balance between simplicity and modularity [@openunmixpytorch].
+We choose _PyTorch_ to serve as a reference implementation due to its balance between simplicity and modularity [@openunmixpytorch].
 Furthermore, we already ported the core model to [NNabla](https://github.com/sigsep/open-unmix-nnabla) and plan to release a port for Tensorflow 2.0, once the framework is released.
 Note that the ports will not include pre-trained models as we cannot make sure the ports would yield identical results, thus leaving a single baseline model for researchers to compare with.

 ### "MNIST-like"

 Keeping in mind that the learning curve can be quite steep in audio processing, we did our best for _Open-unmix_ to be:

-- __simple to extend__: the pre/post-processing, data-loading, training and models part of the code is isolated and easy to replace/update.
-In particular, an extra-effort was done on making it easy to replace the  model.
+- __simple to extend__: The pre/post-processing, data-loading, training and models part of the code is isolated and easy to replace/update.
+In particular, a specific effort was done to make it easy to replace the model.
-- __not a package__: keeping it easy to use to change the code made us design the software to be composed of largely independent and self-containing parts.
+- __not a package__: The software is composed of largely independent and self-containing parts, keeping it easy to use and easy to change.
-- __hackable (MNIST like)__: due to our objective of making it easier for machine-learning experts to try out music separation, we did our best to stick to the philosophy of baseline implementations for this community.
+- __hackable (MNIST like)__: Due to our objective of making it easier for machine-learning experts to try out music separation, we did our best to stick to the philosophy of baseline implementations for this community.
 In particular, _Open-unmix_ mimics the famous MNIST example, including the ability to instantly start training on a dataset that is automatically downloaded.

 ### Reproducible